lendi-au/lendi-node-test/README.md

 **Note: Please do NOT submit your solution publicly / on github.**

-The easiest way to submit this is to upload a zip onto google drive and provide a link to the recruiter.
+Submit via the following link: https://forms.gle/4qyjgndM7WX3oXoR7 If that fails, please upload a zip onto google drive and provide a link to the recruiter.